suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Set Dependency Index.
 * Set Component Index.

-To perform more useful parallel operations, sequences of commands may be collected in a suit-directive-run-sequence.
-Then, each of these sequences may be run in parallel.
+To perform more useful parallel operations, a manifest author may collect sequences of commands in a Run Sequence command.
+Then, each of these sequences MAY be run in parallel.
 Each sequence defaults to Strict Order = True.
-To isolate each sequence from each other sequence, each sequence MUST begin with a Set Component Index directive.
-The interpreter MUST track each Set Component Index directive, and cause an Abort if more than one Set Component Index directive targets the same Component Index.
-When Strict Order = False, each suit-directive-run-sequence MUST begin with a Set Component Index directive.
+To isolate each sequence from each other sequence, each sequence MUST begin with a Set Component Index or Set Dependency Index directive with the following exception: when the index is either True or an array of indices, the Set Component Index or Set Dependency Index is implied.
 Any further Set Component Index directives MUST cause an Abort.
-This allows the interpreter that forks suit-directive-run-sequence processes to check that the first element is correct, then fork a process to handle the remainder of the sequence.
+This allows the interpreter that issues Run Sequence commands to check that the first element is correct, then issue the sequence to a parallel execution context to handle the remainder of the sequence.

 ## Processing Dependencies {#processing-dependencies}